Home > The Food Chain > How to meal prep like a pro

 On hand to offer advice and inspiration are Jess Rice from the US website Budget Bytes and Kevin Curry, who has around two million followers across his Fit Men Cook social media accounts.

-And if you've ever wondered whether those leftovers are safe to eat, or how long you should leave hot food cooling on the kitchen counter before you freeze it, there's advice from Natalie Stanton, who trains chefs in food safety.
+And if you have ever wondered whether those leftovers are safe to eat, or how long you should leave hot food cooling on the kitchen counter before you freeze it, there is advice from Natalie Stanton, who trains chefs in food safety.

 If you would like to get in touch with The Food Chain team, please email [email protected]

-(Image description: The picture shows a container of chicken and vegetables being opened by a woman's hands, set against a pink background.
+(Image: A food container with chicken and vegetables being opened by a woman's hands.
 Credit: Getty Images)

 More Episodes